Ozzie Albies Player Props: Braves vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is 11th in the league with a collective 8.8 strikeouts per nine innings.
+- The Reds pitching staff is 14th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Reds have a 4.93 team ERA that ranks 27th among all league pitching staffs.
+- The Reds' 4.96 team ERA ranks 27th among all league pitching staffs.

-- Reds pitchers combine to surrender 102 total home runs at a rate of 1.3 per game (to rank 24th in the league).
+- Reds pitchers combine to give up 106 total home runs at a clip of 1.4 per game (fourth-most in the league).

-- Ashcraft makes the start for the Reds, his 14th of the season.
-He is 3-5 with a 6.78 ERA and 50 strikeouts through 65 2/3 innings pitched.
+- Stoudt gets the call to start for the Reds, his first this season.

-- His most recent appearance came on Thursday, June 8 against the Los Angeles Dodgers, when the righty went 2 2/3 innings, surrendering three earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.